dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 > As I Walk Through the Valley of the Shadow of Death, I Shall Not
 > Fear...

-For our guardian angels are virtuous deeds, serendipity and innoncence and they shall shield us from any wickedness that spews from malevolent hearts, powered by our karma.
-You shall not disempower us and rob us of good karma by isolation because we will remain vigilantly mindful of our intentional action to improve the world around us.
-The seeds we sow shall empower that which shields us from the black-hearted: virtue, just action and kind words.
+For Our guardian angels are virtuous deeds, serendipity and innoncence and they shall shield us from any wickedness that spews from malevolent hearts, powered by our karma.
+You shall not disempower us and rob us of good karma by isolation because We will remain vigilantly mindful of Our intentional action to improve the world around us.
+The seeds We sow shall empower that which shields us from the black-hearted: virtue, just action and kind words.

 We will not lower ourselves to the level of invoking material suffering because there is a better way.
-Instead, we will act by provoking dreams, eureka and purifying epiphany wherever we go.
+Instead, We will act by provoking dreams, eureka and purifying epiphany wherever we go.
 Those are our greatest weapons, against which you have no counter.